foldda/rda/README.md

 One of the things has to be flexible is the data exchange format between the component and the framework, and between the components themselves.
 We chose to use RDA and Charian for achivieving these design goals, check out [the SnapFusion GitHub repo](https://github.com/foldda/snap-fusion) to see how these are practically implemented, with plug-n-play demos.

-## Universal Data Exchange - The Big Picture
+## A Low-Cost Generic Data Exchange Framework - The Big Picture

 In an analogy, using dedicated pipelines for cross-system data exchange is like sending parcels to people through adhoc transport and delivery arrangements rather than using the Post Office, which is expensive and inflexible.